 👉Hey David here the guy behind this website.
 Check Out My Favorite Metal Detecting Equipment Below 👍 Recommended

 2. National Forests and Bureau of Land Management Land – Scan Carefully

 National forests are much like state parks, except they are minimally developed for public use and as a result of this have a significantly lower number of visitors.
 I personally like them because of this, but it does mean that there are fewer old coins or other objects which you will most likely find.
 Because there are less visitors, and those visitors aren’t focused in any areas in particular, it is more of a gamble in terms of where to metal detect.

 I wrote even more about Metal Detecting on public land particularly BLM and National Forests in this article: Can I Metal Detect on BLM Land?

-One major advantage of National Parks (and other Bureau of Land Management Lands) is that there is no need to get permission or a permit of any kind to metal detect there.
+One major advantage of National Forests (and other Bureau of Land Management Lands) is that there is no need to get permission or a permit of any kind to metal detect there.
 Collecting rocks, minerals, or other small artifacts is almost always allowed with only a few exceptions which relate to historical preservations.
 I haven’t had any problems at National Forests, in fact they are usually the least stressful places to metal detect, but if you are worried about the rules of one in your area you can usually find information on its website.

 One downside of National forests that I have experienced, besides the relatively lower chance of finding something, is the terrain of much of the forest.
 In addition to countless trees and bushes, there are also leaves and other natural debris which cover the forest floor.
 However, every once in a while, you can find trials, paths, or openings, and these are my favorite places to try finding something.
 You never know what you’re going to find, or if you are going to find anything at all, but National Forests are some of the calmest and most untouched areas where someone could metal detect.